Encyclopædia Iranica

 John R. Payne

-the notion that languages utilize three primitive syntactic relations, referred to as S, A, and O: S- subject of an intransitive clause, A- subject of a transitive clause, and O-object of a transitive clause.
-An ergative construction is then one in which S has grammatical properties identical to those of O, and distinct from those of A.
+The most generally accepted definition of an ergative construction begins with the notion that languages utilize three primitive syntactic relations, referred to as S, A, and O. S is the subject of an intransitive clause, A is the subject of a transitive clause, and O is the object of a transitive clause.

 Gherardo Gnoli